Josephine DiCesare, MA

 Briani Shorter, MSW

-Briani Shorter is the Youth Leadership Program Coordinator at Youth Crossroads.
+Briani Shorter is the High School Program Coordinator/Field Instructor for the Youth Leadership Program at Youth Crossroads.
 She graduated from Western Illinois University with her Bachelor’s degree in Social Work.
 In 2018, she completed her undergraduate practicum at Youth Crossroads as a Youth Development Intern.
 Her experience at Youth Crossroads helped her realize her passion for youth development.
 In 2019, Briani received her Master’s in Social Work from the Jane Addams College of Social Work at the University of Illinois at Chicago, where her specialization was Organization and Community Practice (OCP).
 Briani is committed to being a trusted adult and a resource to youth.

 Lyric Westbrook, BA